What to eat in Alentejo? 18 typical dishes in Alentejo

 Grilled fish

-The Alentejo Coast is one of the best places to eat fresh grilled fish in Portugal.
+The Alentejo Coast is one of Portugal’s best places to eat fresh grilled fish.
 You can choose between various fishes, such as sea bream, sea bass, sardine, or skate.
 They are all delicious, but we always suggest you choose to eat the fish of the day.
-Some of our favorite places to eat fish are Porto Corvo, Vila Nova de Milfontes, Azenhas do Mar, but you can find quality fish in almost any coastal town/village.
+Some of our favorite places to eat fish are Porto Corvo, Vila Nova de Milfontes, and Azenhas do Mar, but you can find quality fish in almost any coastal town/village.

-Be aware that if you want to eat really good fish, you should go to the Alentejo coast.
+Be aware that you should go to the Alentejo coast if you want to eat really good fish.
 As we have already mentioned, each region of Alentejo has its specialties that depend on its resources.
 So there’s nothing like eating fresh fish in the cities and towns of Southwest Alentejo on a terrace facing the sea.

 dishes to try in Alentejo